kiwi0fruit/open-fonts/README.md

 * Noto Sans has much wider Unicode coverage,
 * Open Sans has gouble-story g when Noto Sans has singe-story g.

+**Mind that Noto Sans has more font weghts than Open Sans so if using them together as here do not use 100, 200, 500, 800 (use 900 instead).**

 Font fallback chain: `'Open Sans', 'Noto Sans', 'Noto Sans Hebrew', 'DejaVu Sans', 'STIX Two Math', Symbola, 'Source Han Sans JP', sans-serif`.

 Fallback fonts: